 Now that’s servant leadership.

-A perfect example of a servant leader is Nelson Mandela, a man who fought along with others against apartheid in South Africa and went through imprisonment for 27 years on Robben Island a rock quarry off the coast of Cape Town.
+A perfect example of a servant leader is Nelson Mandela, a man who fought along with others against apartheid in South Africa and went through imprisonment for 27 years on Robben Island, a rock quarry off the coast of Cape Town.

-And how can we forget about Dr. Martin Luther King Jr, an American Baptist minister and activist who was the leader of the civil rights movement who was assassinated?
+And how can we forget about Dr. Martin Luther King Jr, an American Baptist minister and activist who was the leader of the civil rights movement and was assassinated?
 His legacy lives on today.